Low income benefits

 Income support is extra money for those on a low income or none at all, who are working less than 16 hours a week and haven’t signed on as unemployed.
 For more information visit GOV.UK.

 Housing benefit helps people on a low income to pay their rent.

-Council tax support is a discount that helps people on low income pay their council tax.
+Council tax reduction (previously called council tax support) is a discount that helps people on low income pay their council tax.

 Working tax credit

 You can claim this if you are in paid work with low earnings and you may get a higher amount if you have children or a disability.
 For more information visit GOV.UK.

 You can claim this if you are in or out of work and have children.
 For further information visit GOV.UK.

 Pension credit is an entitlement for people aged 60 or over living in Great Britain.
 More information can be found on the GOV.UK website.

 If you have a low income you might be entitled to get help with health costs including prescriptions, dental charges, optical and hospital travel costs.
 More information is provided on the NHS website.

 The Family Fund